 In today's lesson, you're going to learn how to save the documents you create in Word.
-We'll go over how to save documents with unique names, as well as in other formats so that you can share your documents with people using different word processors or even different computers.
+You'll learn how to save documents with unique names, as well as in other formats so that you can share your documents with people using different word processors or even different computers.
 Finally, you'll learn how to rename, copy, and even delete any files you've created so you'll always be in complete control of all the files you create.

 After you've typed some text in a Word document, you may need to edit that text.
 The easiest way to edit is to delete individual characters using the BACKSPACE or DELETE keys.
 Another option is using Word's Overtype mode by typing over text you no longer need.
 If you ever delete anything by mistake, don't panic!
 Word's handy Undo and Redo commands retrieve unintentionally deleted text.
 You may also want to delete large chunks of text.
 Use your keyboard or mouse in tandem with the BACKSPACE or DELETE keys to efficiently remove entire sections of text.
 By learning how to delete text and undo mistakes, you can edit your documents quickly using Word.